computationalgeography/lue/document/doc/manual/quality_assurance/scalability/experiment.md

 The goal of a scalability experiment is to determine how well software is able to make good use of additional hardware.
-In the case of a LUE model, the goal is to determine how well the model is capable of using additional CPU cores, NUMA nodes (grouping CPU cores), or cluster nodes (grouping NUMA nodes).
+In the case of a LUE model, the goal is to determine how well the model is capable of using additional CPU cores, NUMA nodes (grouping CPU cores and memory), or cluster nodes (grouping NUMA nodes).
 These are the kinds of workers we will focus on here.

 There are two kinds of scalability: strong scalability and weak scalability.
 Strong scalability is not better than weak scalability.
 They are just different kinds of scalability.
 Depending on your use-case, you may be